Kryten: Or we could use the teleporter.

 - When The Joker obtains godlike power in the "Emperor Joker" episode of Batman: The Brave and the Bold, Harley Quinn suggests that, now that he's got Batman where he wants him, he should take his mask off and find out who he is.
 Note that he actually kills Batman.
 Repeatedly.

 Joker: And reduce my primal enemy to a mere man?
 Harley, my dear, I'm so disappointed in you.
 Where's the fun in that?

-The Zeta Project, which is also part of the DCAU, actually went out of its way to explain why they didn't shoot Zeta.
-Apparently the writers were aware this trope was being over used, so the first episode of the series proper has Bennett explaining two things: firstly, he's a very expensive robot assassin they cannot afford to rebuild, and secondly, he's an assassin and too much violence could trigger violence in retaliation.
+- The Zeta Project, which is also part of the DCAU, actually went out of its way to explain why they didn't shoot Zeta.
+Apparently the writers were aware this trope was being overused, so the first episode of the series proper has Bennett explaining two things: firstly, he's a very expensive robot assassin they cannot afford to rebuild, and secondly, he's an assassin and too much violence could trigger violence in retaliation.
 The possibility of bystanders being hit by stray bullets is addressed later on, as is the general concept of civilian death and crossfire damage.
-And then they go ahead and build another assassin robot to capture or destroy Zeta, who immediately starts causing tons of destruction in public areas.
-So much for that explanation.
+It is also mentioned they want to bring him back as intact as possible to find out what terrorist group was able to change his programming.